Bob Goes Fishing | About

 ordro cam

 The body cam, however, had limitations, the main one being that the view was often obstructed by my arms when I was playing a fish.
-In February 2021, therefore, I bought a miniature camcorder that is worn above the right ear, providing an eye-level view.
-The camera is very light and the results were impressive.
-This is now my chosen camera for recording the action.
+In February 2021, therefore, I bought the ORDRO EP7 miniature head cam that was worn above the right ear, providing an eye-level view.
+The camera was very light and the results were impressive.
+The video could be started and stopped using a button worn on a wrist strap making it ideal for capturing action.

-I was reluctant to buy a like for like replacement in view of the problems I have mentioned and, of course, the fact that it failed after just over three years use.
+When my trusty ORDRO EP7 headcam expired I was reluctant to buy a like for like replacement in view of the fact that it failed after just over three years use.
 I tried an alternative body-mounted arrangement using my iPhone on a neck mount but this was unwieldy and cumbersome.
 Also, the sophistication of the iPhone resulted in the camera focus not always being where I wanted it, and it didn't capture the action very well when actually playing a fish.

-Section updated August 2024
+Section updated March 2025

 Building this site